ajkn1904/second-look/README.md

 # Second Look
-This is a full stack e-commerce website to resale used books.
+This is a full-stack e-commerce website to resale used books.

 Visit the live site: [https://second-look-1e813.web.app](https://second-look-1e813.web.app).